 The contrast colours are alternating, but the grey and the green are more used than the other colours.
 They are both calm colours, which helps to stabilize the expression, and reminds about the winter green trees in north, and the stones.

 The sky in north changes a lot from day to day and all day through.
 Sometimes the brightest blue, and sometimes greyer.
-The sun is low in the winter and paints the sky in all kind of pastel colours, especially in frosty weather.
+The sun is low in the winter and paints the sky in all kinds of pastel colours, especially in frosty weather.
 The yellow is an example of that.

 Maybe the football represents something we like to be identified with.
 It does certainly signal activity and joy, but also movement and mastering, not to mention development.